Aslan-Taleb/-100Days100Projects/README.md

 </h1>
 </p>

 I am currently enrolled in the "100 Days of Code - The Complete Python Pro Bootcamp for 2023" course on Udemy.
 This course aligns perfectly with my goal of mastering Python.
 Additionally, I am actively working on personal projects and solving LeetCode exercises to enhance my skills.

-really recommend it:
+Really recommend it:
 [100 Days of Code - The Complete Python Pro Bootcamp for 2023](https://www.udemy.com/course/100-days-of-code).